MichaelBelousov/MichaelBelousov.github.io/src/src/blog/iterators-and-generators-are-better-than-array-prototype.md

 to use something like this over lowering yourself to mutable `js:LANG>Array.prototype.push` in your performance-sensitive hotspots.
 Although I'm yet to [micro]benchmark the two.

 As promised, below is a decently extensive `js:LANG>Lazy` implementation in TypeScript.
-Eventually if I find a good untaken name, stop being lazy (trivial pun intended), and write more tests (I have a few), I'll publish this to [npm](https://www.npmjs.com/) for quick usage in your projects.
-If you'd like to do it yourself for some reason, please [involve me](mailto:mikemikeb@protonmail.com), I'd love to share the ownership.
-Please use anyway you'd like, within reason.
+As stated before, I [published it to npm](https://www.npmjs.com/package/lazy-from), although it could use [a great deal of work](https://github.com/MichaelBelousov/lazy-from/issues).
+You can `sh:LANG>npm install lazy-from` it or copy and paste into your TypeScript project.

 ```ts
 // Typescript@4.0 probably simplifies or allows better alternative typings for